-The registration process can take one to one and a half months, but once everything is complete, you can start your business operations immediately.
+The process of company registration Indonesia can take one to one and a half months, but once everything is complete, you can start your business operations immediately.
 To open a bank account under your company’s name, you must submit your Deed of Establishment and business licenses to your preferred bank.

 For most businesses in Indonesia, the OSS system has made the registration process quicker and easier.
 If you’re interested in setting up a PMA company, there are specific requirements you need to fulfill: